History of the College

 To make its offerings accessible to as many citizens as possible, LCCC has established several off-campus sites.
 In August 1987, the college opened its Allentown city site in the Sovereign Building on Hamilton Mall.
 In 1992, LCCC’s Carbon site was dedicated at Carbon County Vocational Technical School in Jim Thorpe.
 LCCC’s Airport Site, at Lehigh Valley International Airport, was dedicated in 1993.

 In January 1994, the college officially changed its name to Lehigh Carbon Community College—a gesture that reflects the college’s service and responsiveness to its Carbon County constituents, as well as to those in Lehigh County.
-In 1996, the Carbon site was relocated to its location in Nesquehoning.
+In 1996, the Carbon site was relocated to Nesquehoning.

-The downtown Allentown site was relocated in January 1999 and, in November of that year, was rededicated as the Donley Center.
-The college extended its offerings even further by opening the Morgan Center in Tamaqua in August 2003.
+The downtown Allentown site was relocated in January 1999 and, in November of that year was rededicated as the Donley Center.
+The college extended its offerings even further, in Schuylkill County, by opening the Morgan Center in Tamaqua in August 2003.

-In 2010, LCCC added a new Community Services Center, housing the programs for Public Safety, CDL and Criminal Justice, as well as the Center for Workforce and Community Education.
-Music and art rooms are also housed in the building as well as a full conference center facility.
-In November 2014, the building was renamed the Lisa Scheller-Wayne Woodman Community Services Center.
+In 2010, LCCC added a new Community Services Center, housing the Public Safety, Criminal Justice, CDL and the Center for Workforce and Community Education.
+Music and art rooms are also housed in the center as well as a full conference center facility.
+The building is now called the Lisa Jane Scheller Community Services Center.

 In January 2014, LCCC’s Carbon County site relocated to the west wing of Jim Thorpe Area High School in time for the Spring 2014 semester.

-In addition, by growing its virtual college program, LCCC continues its efforts to meet students wherever they are—in homes, offices, or wherever a personal computer can be accessed.
+In addition, by growing its online program, LCCC continues its efforts to meet students wherever they are—in homes, offices, or wherever a personal computer can be accessed.

-In July 2014, the college welcomed its first female president when the Board of Trustees named Dr. Ann D. Bieber to the top position.
-Bieber has been with the college since 1981, having served in positions that impacted fundraising, academic affairs, economic development and student success.
+In July 2014, the college welcomed its first female president when the Board of Trustees named Dr. Ann D. Bieber as president.
+Bieber has been with the college since 1981.